AESTHET1C/EWFWC-Firmware/Documentation/EWFWC Firmware Documentation.md

 + Offer a single arcade button for the public to press
 + Begin playing music when the arcade button is pressed
 + Start the following process when the arcade button is pressed*:
-	+ Alternate between two colors of LEDs on the Ferris wheel once per second
+	+ Alternate between two colors of LEDs on the Ferris wheel about once per second (approximately in time with music)
 	+ Rotate the Ferris wheel for 7 seconds
 	+ Move the fake crowd for 2 seconds when the Ferris wheel stops moving
 + Repeat this process until the music ends and the arcade button is released